-You can locate patient education materials in UpToDate, DynaMed, and the Nursing Reference Center, all available on the library's database page (http://umc.libguides.com/az.php?a=n) or from MedlinePlus (http://www.nlm.nih.gov/medlineplus/) a free consumer health database from the National Library of Medicine.
+Where can I find full-text patient care information?You can locate patient education materials in UpToDate, DynaMed, and the Nursing Reference Center, all available on the library's database page or from MedlinePlus, a free consumer health database from the National Library of Medicine.

-The interlibrary loan service at Rowland Medical Library is offered to UMMC faculty, students and staff.
+Who is eligible to use the interlibrary loan service?The interlibrary loan service at Rowland Medical Library is offered to UMMC faculty, students and staff.

-It depends.
-Requests for books almost always incur a charge to the patron, usually $11.00.
-Requests for journal articles are free up to $25.00 which is normally sufficient.
-However if the library has exceeded the copyright limit on a particular journal (applies only to articles from the previous 5 years), an additional copyright fee may be applied and you would have to pay any amount in excess of $25.00.
+Does Rowland Medical Library charge for processing an interlibrary loan request for UMMC faculty, staff and students?It depends.
+Requests for books almost always incur a charge to the patron, usually $11.
+Requests for journal articles are free up to $25, which is normally sufficient.
+However, if the library has exceeded the copyright limit on a particular journal (applies only to articles from the previous five years), an additional copyright fee may be applied and you would have to pay any amount in excess of $25.
 Library staff will contact you before ordering to make certain that you are willing to pay.

-Complete the Interlibrary Loan Request Form (link to form) found by visiting the Library's home page, under FORMS click Interlibrary Loan Request.
+How do I submit an interlibrary loan request?Complete the Interlibrary Loan Request Form found by visiting the Library's home page, under the Service Forms category.

-The average time for staff to process article requests is 2-4 working days but each request is processed individually according to its unique characteristics so some may take longer.
+How long does an interlibrary loan transaction take?The average time for staff to process article requests is two to four working days but each request is processed individually according to its unique characteristics so some may take longer.
 Patrons are notified if a request requires more time for searching and negotiation with the owner institution.
 Books may take up to several weeks to obtain.

-Materials are picked up from the remote book drops twice each day at 10 am and 3 pm except on Saturdays and Sundays.
-If an item due on a Friday is put in the book drop after 3 pm it will not be picked up until Monday morning.
+My book was due on Friday so I put it in the book drop.
+Why am I receiving a fine?Materials are picked up from the remote book drops twicea day at 10 a.m. and 3 p.m. except on Saturdays and Sundays.
+If an item due on a Friday is put in the book drop after 3 p.m., it will not be picked up until Monday morning.
 Thus it will be returned late resulting in a fine.
-Placing items in the book drop inside the library or in library lobby area, helps to avoid this type of fine.
+Placing items in the book drop inside the library or in library lobby area helps to avoid this type of fine.

-Report a lost book to Circulation immediately.
+I received a fine notice on one of the books I had checked out from the library and I can't find the book.
+I am afraid I have lost it.
+What should I do?Report a lost book to Circulation immediately.
 At the time a user reports an item lost, that date is noted on the user's record leading to a smaller fine.
 The library and the user initiate a thorough search procedure for several days.
 If the item is not found after several days, the user must declare the book lost and make arrangements to replace it.
-Fines stop accruing at the time the user declares the item lost.
+Fines stop accruing when the user declares the item lost.
 If the user does not inform the library that the book is lost, the fines continue to cumulate daily.

-Click here (Library Materials Request Form) for a purchase recommendation form or you may come to the library and request a Purchase form at the Reference Desk.
+How do I make a purchase recommendation for the library?Click here for a purchase recommendation form or you may come to the library and request a Library Materials Request form at the Reference Desk.

-The library is currently limiting donations due to space and staff restraints.
-If a bibliographic list of titles is provided, the Library will review the list and select titles that would benefit Rowland's patrons.
-Once the gift is received the library reserves the right to determine its disposition.
+Is the library interested in being given my old health sciences books?The library is currently limiting donations due to space and staff restraints.
+If a bibliographic list of titles is provided, the library will review the list and select titles that would benefit Rowland patrons.
+Once the gift is received, the library reserves the right to determine its disposition.
 Archival materials will be considered as well as papers and historical materials concerning UMMC's history.

 2500 North State Street